nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 A person can have any number of tags (including 0).
 New added person will be added in current sorted order.
 Only one contact person can be in-charge of one internship position.
-Phone number allows more than 2 digit without the need of any specific pattern.
+Phone number allows more than 2 digits without the need of any specific pattern.
 A person is only considered duplicated if the name is exactly the same including casing.
 </div>